 - Standard systems include 2 probes per tool.

-The negative PhotoResist metrology tool is a non-contact, non-destructive, real-time thin-film characterization system that measures nPR (negative PhotoResist) thickness via a thin film interference fringe analysis.
-This is a delta thickness measurement that will require a pre-measurement of the underlying base film thickness to determine the final thickness of the nPR.
+The PhotoResist metrology tool is a non-contact, non-destructive, real-time thin-film characterization system that measures PR (PhotoResist) thickness via a thin film interference fringe analysis from the reflected spectral intensity profile.
+This is a delta thickness measurement that requires the tool to pre-measure the underlying base film thickness to determine the final thickness of the PR.

 - A sapphire reference normalizes the light source output.